vcmi/vcmi/docs/modders/Campaign_Format.md

 - `"allowDifficultySelection"` is a boolean field (`true`/`false`) which allows or disallows to choose difficulty before scenario start
 - `"loadingBackground"` is for setting a different loading screen background
 - `"introVideo"` is for defining an optional intro video
-- `"introVideo"` is for defining an optional outro video
+- `"outroVideo"` is for defining an optional outro video
 - `"videoRim"` is for the Rim around the optional video (default is INTRORIM)

 ## Scenario description